ArcanaFramework/fileformats/README.rst

 Developer Installation
 ----------------------

-To install developer copies of each of the namespace sub-packages, you will need to install each of them explicitly with
+To install each of the namespace sub-packages so that it is editable, you need to install each sub-package explicitly.
+This can be done conveniently from the repo root directory using a shell "for loop", e.g.

-    $ pip3 install -e /path/to/repo/fileformats/*[test]
+    $ for f in ./src/fileformats-*; do python3 -m pip install -e ${f}'[test,converters]'; done

 License
 -------